-I had pleasure interviewing cofounders Viveka Hulyalkar and Alex Salvatore are making it easy for people to donate corporate dollars to causes they care about by visiting retailers they love.
+I had the pleasure of interviewing cofounders Viveka Hulyalkar and Alex Salvatore who are making it easy for people to donate corporate dollars to causes they care about by visiting retailers they love.
 Beam is the first and only social impact app to turn everyday retail experiences into opportunities for users to support causes that are important to them.
 Popular brands including Think Coffee, Dig Inn and Dos Toros are already partnering with Beam to help them deepen connections with hard-to-reach millennials, who are eager to get involved in social causes but often don’t know where to start.

 Jean: What is your “backstory” of how you became a founder?